A fan’s guide – the club from early doors to today

 Off the pitch, Allegri tempered the losses of Paul Pogba and Spanish striker Álvaro Morata with the wise buys of Gonzalo Higuaín for €90 from Napoli and Miralem Pjanić for €32 from Roma, top of the Serie A goalscoring and assist charts respectively in 2015-16.

 In 2017, after a record third domestic double, Juve initially gave a good account of themselves in another Champions League final.
 Having stomped Barcelona 3-0 in the quarters, the Zebras looked set to break the Spanish stranglehold on Europe’s premier trophy.
-A wonder goal from Mario Mandžukić levelled the scoring against Real Madrid in the Cardiff showdown but poor discipline saw the Turin side collapse on the hour.
+A wonder goal from Mario Mandžukić levelled the scoring against Real Madrid in the Cardiff final but poor discipline saw the Turin side collapse on the hour.
 The 4-1 defeat is one Gianluigi Buffon will not forget in a hurry.

 Argentine international Paulo Dybala started the 2017-18 campaign with hat-trick after brace after hat-trick, although for much of the campaign, a seventh straight Scudetto was far from assured.
 In the end, Juve edged the league above Napoli.

 Clearly superior to everyone else in Italy, and equally clearly inferior to the Spanish giants at the very highest level, Juve went for broke in 2018.
-The club paid Real Madrid €100 million for Portuguese maestro Cristiano Ronaldo.
+The club paid Real Madrid €100 million for Portuguese superstar Cristiano Ronaldo.
 It was a record fee for a player in his thirties, the five-time winner of the Champions League then aged 33.

 The transfer proved to be a mixed blessing.
 Still dominant at home, an ageing Juve were no match for the youngsters of Ajax in 2019 and lively Lyon in 2020, Champions League dreams ended each time in the earlier knock-out rounds.

 Ceding their title to Inter in 2021, Juve ended 2021-22 without a trophy of any kind, the first drought for over ten years.
 Not even the return of Max Allegri, the coach behind five of those nine Scudettos, could lift Juventus above fourth place.
-Champions League football is still pretty much a given – though nothing better demonstrated the gulf in class on the European stage than the 4-0 defeat by Chelsea in the group stage in November 2021.

 Stadium Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 Strikingly modern with flashes of red and green, its contemporary exterior juxtaposes with the stark beauty of the Alps in the immediate background.
 Holding 41,500 spectators, this intimate venue is the perfect solution to the club’s long-term stadium woes.

 In 2003, Juventus took the unprecedented step of buying the stadium for €25 million from the council and developed Italy’s first club-owned, football-focused arena.
 Giving priority to environmentally friendly methods – the stadium generates heat through solar panels and irrigates its pitch by reusing rainwater – the club were able to build a new arena from scratch for a relatively modest €155 million.
-It later staged the Europa League Final in 2014.
+It later staged the Europa League final in 2014.

 The adjoining J Village has been built up since, and now contains a four-star hotel, the club’s HQ, training centre and media offices, as well as an international business school.
 Within the stadium complex and long in place are the Area12 mall containing a Juventus megastore, and the Juventus Museum.

-getting there
+getting here

 Going to the stadium – tips and timings